choresh/PspRouter/FineTunedModelVariant/AI-ML-CONCEPTS.md

 2. **Inputs prepared**
    - Valid PSP candidates after guardrails
-   - Transaction context and merchant preferences
+   - Transaction context and PSP performance data

 3. **Context built for the fine-tuned model**
-   - Serialize a structured object with: `Transaction`, `Candidates`, `MerchantPreferences`
+   - Serialize a structured object with: `Transaction`, `Candidates`

 4. **Prompting**
    - Construct a strict system prompt with rules and response schema